 Example: The 5-year relative survival rate for early-stage cervical cancer is 92%.
 This means that 92 out of every 100 women with early-stage cervical cancer will be alive 5 years after diagnosis.

-DFS rates refer only to the percentage of people who are in complete remission after finishing treatment.
+Disease-free survival rate.
+The percentage of people in complete remission after finishing treatment.

-PFS rates describe the percentage of people who don’t have new tumor growth or cancer spread during or after treatment.
-The rates include those whose disease responded completely or partially to treatment.
-They also include those whose disease is stable.
-That means the cancer is still there but not growing or spreading.
+Progression-free survival rate.
+The percentage of people who did not have new tumor growth or cancer spread during or after treatment.
+The disease may have responded to treatment completely or partially.
+Or the disease may be stable.
+This means the cancer is still there but not growing or spreading.

-Example: The overall 5-year relative survival rate for testicular cancer is 95%.
-Therefore, a doctor may tell a man diagnosed with the disease that he has a favorable prognosis.
+A favorable prognosis means a good chance of treatment success.
+For example, the overall 5-year relative survival rate for testicular cancer is 95%.
+This means that most men diagnosed with the disease have a favorable prognosis.

-Doctors often use 5-year relative survival rates to evaluate and compare different treatment options.
-They consider the 5-year relative survival a good indication that:
+Doctors often use 5-year relative survival rates to evaluate and compare treatment options.
+They consider the survival rate a good indication of the following:

 The concept of “cure”

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2018.